msabramo/django-ztaskq/README.markdown

 ([Read more about pickling here](http://docs.python.org/tutorial/inputoutput.html#the-pickle-module))

-The @task Decorator
+The @ztask Decorator
 -------------------

-    from django_ztaskq.decorators import task
+    from django_ztaskq.decorators import ztask

-The `@task()` decorator will turn any normal function in to a `django_ztaskq` task if called using one of the function extensions.
+The `@ztask()` decorator will turn any normal function in to a `django_ztaskq` task if called using one of the function extensions.

 Function extensions